These are links for moving within this page

 Vol.14 (April 2012)

-Main theme
+Main Theme

 Cherry blossom preservation

 Throughout Japan, there are many precious cherry trees with a long history that we want to preserve for future generations.
 However, some of them are weakening due to old age and are on the verge of dying.
-Nippon Paper Industries is using its unique biotechnology, "in-container grafting technology," to conserve cherry trees of high historical and academic value.
+Nippon Paper Industries is using its unique biotechnology, "in-container cutting technology," to conserve cherry trees of high historical and academic value.

 Takeo Chii